Family pleads to police, public for help in finding missing Buffalo State College student

 In the meantime, volunteers, friends and family have formed search parties to help find Dennis.
 Julia Stevens, who is part of the activist group, Allies for Black Justice, led a search party Friday and distributed posters around the area of the park where the cellphone ping took place.

-“We want to make sure that her face is everywhere,” Stevens told ABC Buffalo affiliate WKBW, “that everywhere you go in Niagara Falls you know to look out for this girl.”
+"We want to make sure that her face is everywhere," Stevens told ABC Buffalo affiliate WKBW-TV, "that everywhere you go in Niagara Falls you know to look out for this girl.”

 University Police said it is working with the family and several other agencies in its search, including the City of Niagara Falls Police, Erie County Sheriff’s Office and Niagara Frontier Transportation Authority (NFTA) Police.